AfterDreaming/CarND-Traffic-Sign-Classifier-Project/writeup_yufan.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I normalized the image, because of the characteristics of the activation functions.
 Most of activation function(for example, tanh, and ReLU) have big difference between the left and right side of the origin point.
-Normalization the images helps the activation function work better.
+Normalization of the images helps the activation function work better.

 I did not apply grayscale to the images.
 The reason is that the grayscale is a feature which can be derived from the image itself and the deep learning model can find it by itself if it is helpful.
 Although I didn't think grayscale will help, I still tried this method.
-The final result was not improve which confirm my theory.
+The final result was not improved which confirm my theory.

 Here is an example of a traffic sign image before and after the image normalization.

 Before:
 ![Before preprocess][image2]
+After:
 ![After preprocess][image3]